gb8may/Observability_ELK_EKS/README.md

 # Observability_ELK_EKS
-Observability on Kubernetes EKS using ELK stak
+Observability on Kubernetes EKS using ELK stack